Kirsten Gillibrand: Personal life

-Gillibrand met her husband, Jonathan Gillibrand, a venture capitalist and British national, on a blind date.
-Jonathan planned to be in the United States for only a year while studying for his Master of Business Administration at Columbia University, but he stayed in the country because of their developing relationship.
-They married in a Catholic church in Manhattan in 2001.
+Gillibrand met Jonathan Gillibrand, a British venture capitalist who later became a senior adviser for oceans and international environmental and scientific affairs at the U.S. State Department, on a blind date; he was planning to be in the U.S. for only a year while studying for his MBA at Columbia University, but stayed because of their developing relationship.
+They married in a Catholic church in Manhattan in 2001, and have two sons.

-The Gillibrands had their first son, Theodore, in 2003, and their second son, Henry, in 2008.
-Gillibrand continued to work until the day of Henry's delivery and received a standing ovation from her colleagues in the House for doing so.

-Because of the requirements of Gillibrand's office, the family spends most of its time in Washington, D.C.
-In 2011, the Gillibrands sold their house in Hudson and purchased their home in Brunswick to be closer to Gillibrand's family in Albany.
-In 2020, the Gillibrands sold their house in Brunswick.
-Gillibrand stated in 2020 that her family was looking for a house in the North Country.
+Gillibrand continued working until the day of her first son's birth and received a standing ovation from her House colleagues for doing so.
+Due to her job requirements, she and her family live primarily in Washington, D.C.
+In 2011, to be closer to her family in Albany, New York, they sold their house in Hudson and purchased one in Brunswick.
+Gillibrand currently lives in Albany.

 Gillibrand was inducted into Omicron Delta Kappa, a national leadership honor society, as an honoris causa initiate at SUNY Plattsburgh in 2012.